alexknowshtml/How-To-Indy-Hall/README.md

 **Invitation to discuss/ask questions**

-# The Guide Part 1 - First Day Questions
+# Part 1 - Getting Started at Indy Hall

 ## How do I connect to the wireless network?
 What's the difference between the two networks available?